ShadowWhisperer/GameStuff/README.md

+Backup of art I use for emulation.
+Focused on posters.
+There are some fanart/background images.
+I don't use them, so I don't go out of my way looking for them.
+This project was started in ~2011.

+Save states - Skips game loading.
+(Commodore 64 is slow to load)

 Goals
  - Artwork that does not contain copyright logos, trake marks, ESRB (Unless part of the template) *Some posters are not 100% clean.